 PBDEs are industrial aromatic organobromine chemicals that make up a group consisting of 209 congeners.
 The most common commercial formulations of PBDEs (represented in table 1 below) are commercial octabromodiphenyl ether (c-octaBDE), commercial pentabromodiphenyl ether (c-pentaBDE) and commercial decabromodiphenyl ether (c-decaBDE).

 C-octaBDE designates a commercial mixture that typically contains mainly hexaBDEs, heptaBDEs, octaBDEs and nonabrominated diphenyl ethers (nonaBDEs).
-“Hexabromodiphenyl ether and heptabromodiphenyl ether” means, according to Annex A, part III, to the Stockholm Convention, BDE-153, BDE-154, BDE-175, BDE-183 and other hexa- and heptabromodiphenyl ethers present inc-octaBDE.
+“Hexabromodiphenyl ether and heptabromodiphenyl ether” means, according to Annex A, part III, to the Stockholm Convention, BDE-153, BDE-154, BDE-175, BDE-183 and other hexa- and heptabromodiphenyl ethers present in c-octaBDE.

 C-pentaBDE designates a commercial mixture that typically contains tetraBDEs, pentaBDEs and hexaBDEs.
 “Tetrabromodiphenyl ether and pentabromodiphenyl ether” means, according to Annex A, part III, to the Stockholm Convention, BDE-47, BDE-99 and other tetra- and pentabromodiphenyl ethers present in c-pentaBDE.

-There is some evidence that higher brominated BDEs such as decaBDE can break down to lower brominated congeners.
-These higher congeners may therefore be precursors to the POP-BDEs that fall under the scope of the present technical guidelines.
+C-decaBDE designates a commercial mixture that typically contains mainly the congener BDE-209, with low levels of other PBDE congeners such as nonaBDE ether and octaBDE (UNEP/POPS/POPRC.11/10/Add.1).

+Components of the commercial penta-, octa- and decaBDE mixtures are persistent organic pollutants according to Annex A to the Stockholm Convention.
+They have adverse effects to human health and/ or the environment, are persistent, they bioaccumulate and undergo long-range transport.
+Adverse effects are reported for numerous effects on human health and/ or the environment.
+C-decaBDE with its main constituent decaBDE is also degraded to lower brominated PBDEs including hexaBDE, heptaBDE, tetraBDE and pentaBDE, with known PBT/vPvB and POP properties which contribute in the outcome of decaBDE toxicity.
+Due to debromination and historical reservoirs of c-penta- and c-octaBDE congeners in the environment, organisms are exposed to a complex mixture of PBDEs that in combination pose a higher risk than BDE-209 alone (see UNEP/POPS/POPRC.10/10/Add.2).

 Table 1: Typical composition of PBDE commercial mixtures (Environment Canada, 2013)